 - Ensure that sufficient emergency kits are located around the office/on set, and designated staff and crew know where to access them.

 Discuss earthquake coverage with your film insurance broker to ensure that your production will have the financial ability to recover losses after an earthquake.
 Ask your broker: does your Film Production Insurance include coverage for earthquakes?

-Front Row is experienced with insuring Film Productions against earthquakes: ask us how.
+Front Row is experienced with insuring productions against earthquakes: ask us how.